sedol1339/files/abstracts.md

 Lengerich, B., Xing, E. P., & Caruana, R. (2020).
 Dropout as a Regularizer of Interaction Effects. arXiv, 2007.00823.
 Retrieved from https://arxiv.org/abs/2007.00823v2

+    - We show that Dropout regularizes against higher-order interactions
+    - So, high Dropout is useful when we need stronger regularization against spurious high-order interactions
+    - When NNs are trained on data with important interaction effects, the optimal Dropout rate is lower
+    - Weight decay and early stopping do not achieve Dropout’s regularization against high-order interactions
+    - Caution should be exercised when interpreting Dropout-based uncertainty measures

 Liu, L., Liu, X., Gao, J., Chen, W., & Han, J. (2020).
 Understanding the Difficulty of Training Transformers. arXiv, 2004.08249.
 Retrieved from https://arxiv.org/abs/2004.08249v3

+    - It is known that SGD fails to train transformers effectively
+    - We show that unbalanced gradients are not the root cause of this problem
+    - We discover an effect inside the transformer that amplifies small parameter perturbations
+    - We propose Admin (Adaptive model initialization) to stabilize the early stage’s training

 Liu, C., Zhu, L., & Belkin, M. (2020).
 Loss landscapes and optimization in over-parameterized non-linear systems and neural networks. arXiv, 2003.00307.
 Retrieved from https://arxiv.org/abs/2003.00307v2

+    - We ovserve that NN optimization is generally not convex, even locally
+    - Convexity is not the right framework for analysis of over-parameterized systems
+    - Instead, wide NNs satisfy a variant of the Polyak-Lojasiewicz condition on most of the parameter space
+    - This guarantees an efficient convergence by SGD to a global minimum
+    - This is closely related to the condition number of the NTK

 Lobacheva, E., Chirkova, N., Kodryan, M., & Vetrov, D. (2020).
 On Power Laws in Deep Ensembles. arXiv, 2007.08483.
 Retrieved from https://arxiv.org/abs/2007.08483v2